 We have multiple tools to help get her correct ring size, but if you get it wrong we'll resize it for you absolutely free!
 Valid for 1 time, upto 90 days from date of delivery.
 Learn More

 We are confident in our products and take pride in the quality we offer.
-We will therefore be happy to repair and maintain any jewellery bought from us for the entire lifetime.
+We will therefore be happy to repair and maintain any jewellery bought from us for the entire 1 year.
 No matter how big or small, every jewellery bought from us counts.
 Learn More

 ✓ Free Delivery